zachleat/zachleat.com/web/_posts/2016-04-05-webfonts-preloaded.md

  - highlight
 ---

-***Summary**: If you’re not currently using a font loading strategy, using `preload` with web fonts will reduce the amount of FOIT visitors will see when they visit your site—usually paid by sacrificing initial render time.
+***Summary**: If you’re not currently using a font loading strategy, using `preload` with web fonts will reduce the amount of FOIT visitors will see when they visit your site—paid for by sacrificing initial render time.
 Don’t preload too much or the cost to initial render will be too high.
-For devs not only using a font loading strategy but a two stage strategy (I applaud you), `preload` will be a an improvement over Data URIs for the first stage once browser support is a bit broader.
-I wouldn’t preload any more than that.*
+For devs using a font loading strategy, the same rules apply.
+Try to only preload a single web font, whether that be the only font in a single stage load or the subset font in the first stage of a two stage load.
+Further, `preload` is an improvement over Data URIs for two stage font loads in supporting browsers, and I will be happy to welcome it as a best practice when its browser support grows.*

 After the recent release of [`loadCSS` 1.0](https://github.com/filamentgroup/loadCSS#recommended-usage-pattern) updated the utility into a `<link rel="preload">` polyfill for CSS and [Yoav Weiss’ excellent Smashing Magazine post on `preload`](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/), I decided to experiment with `preload` to see if it could improve the variety of web font loading approaches I’ve written about in the past.